Clare CullenOperations Director, Centre for Sustainable Food Systems at UBC Farm

 Dr. Daigle is a member of the Cree Nation whose work emerges from over 10 years of experience as a community-based researcher and educator with Indigenous communities in Canada and the U.S. Dr. Daigle’s research examines how Indigenous foodways, including food trading networks (gifting economies), challenge colonial territorial boundaries while cultivating a multi-scalar decolonial politics that rebuilds Indigenous governance structures and political economies.
 Dr. Daigle and the CSFS work together to decolonize the food system through teaching and research.

-Leonard Foster, PhDAssociate Professor, Biochemistry and Molecular Biology
+Leonard Foster, PhDAssociate Professor, Faculty of Science, Biochemistry and Molecular Biology

 Dr. Foster is a professor in Biochemistry and Molecular Biology, as well as a member of the Michael Smith Laboratories.
 His group develops and applies high-throughput and high-content proteomic methods to understand host-pathogen interactions.
 Recently, his team have described a novel method for mapping the protein interaction network within cells that drives the time and cost involved in such an analysis down by nearly two orders of magnitude.
 He also has a long-standing interest in honey bees.
 Dr. Foster maintains the hives located at the UBC Farm and uses them in his bee research activities.
 In particular, they are developing methods to use molecular profiling to guide selective breeding for disease resistance.
 This is aimed at helping honey bees and beekeepers overcome the biggest threats facing bees, pests and pathogens.